When and How to Turn Down a Job Promotion

 Examples of What to Say When You Decline

-Above all, focus on the positive when you decline the offer: you’re not saying "no" to the position you're being offered as much as you’re saying "yes" to what you’re already doing right now.
+Above all, focus on the positive when you decline the offer.
+You’re not saying "no" to the position you're being offered as much as you’re saying "yes" to what you’re already doing presently.

 For example, if you are a salesperson, speak about your passion for sales and your aim to be the top salesperson.
 Convey your belief that your strengths are more suited for excellence in sales as opposed to management.